 What will your life count for if you don’t have children?

-Also: think of any parent who’s made a positive contribution to the world through their actions.
-They did that separate from having children, or in addition to having children.
+Any parent who’s made a positive contribution to the world through their actions did that separate from having children, or in addition to having children.
 They probably would have done the same things had they never had children – would their lives count less for it?

 I have pushed myself hard to be the mother these precious children deserve.
 I have learned from them how to value a kind word and how to forgive those who would use unkind ones.
 I have risen to the occasion, found strengths and patience I didn’t know I had, and believe that the very reason I came into existence was to launch these two children into happy, fulfilled lives.
 From them, great things will flow.
 Which gets me back to not quite understanding why so many of the best and brightest seem to be shunning parenting.

-It could be that some of us don’t need kids to teach us these things, or that we’re confident that we have another reason for having come into existence.
-Maybe we are the “them” from whom great things will flow.
-We are, after all, someone’s children.
+It could be that many people don’t need to have kids in order to learn those qualities, and that there are other reasons for having come into existence (assuming a reason is required).
+Maybe some of the childfree are the “them” from whom great things will flow.
+They – we – are, after all, someone’s children.